palumbcl/devops/README.md

 ```
 ## 1-9 Document your publication commands and published images in dockerhub.
 ## 1-10 Why do we put our images into an online repo ?

+## TP 2 -Docker

+## 2-1 What are testcontainers?

+## 2-2 Document your Github Actions configurations.
+## 2-3 For what purpose do we need to push docker images?
+## 2-4 Document your quality gate configuration.